Game Of Thrones Showrunners ‘Chicken Out’ Of Comic-Con Panel

 Along with the Game of Thrones showrunners, actor Ian Glen who played Jorah Mormont won’t be there.
 This is interesting because he’s cast as Bruce Wayne in Titans, so a “surprise” appearance at the DC Universe panel this week seemed likely.
 Nathalie Emmanuel, who played Missandei, and director Miguel Sapochnik also bowed out.
 Still Maisie Williams, Isaac Hempstead, Conleth Hill, Liam Hempstead, John Bradley, and Nikolaj Coster Waldau will all attend.

 Given that it’s not just David Benioff and D.B.
 Weiss skipping the panel, there’s no reason to doubt the reason HBO offered.
 However, the Game of Thrones showrunners have not spoken in public since the finale aired.
-While the story ended with a satisfying conclusion—meaning the most important stories technically concluded—lingering disappointment remains over how the final season broke all of its best characters.
+While the story ended with a satisfying conclusion in the Game of Thrones series finale—meaning the most important stories technically concluded—lingering disappointment remains over how the final season of Game of Thrones broke all of its best characters.
 Also, the vocal subreddit r/freefolk appears to have shown up early to Comic-Con International, “ready to vent” about their displeasure.
 While it may not seem like the Game of Thrones showrunners would be “afraid” of a group of disappointed fans, this is the same group that was able to mobilize members to raise tens of thousands of dollars for the actors’ charities.

 Even without pissed-off fans waiting to boo the Game of Thrones showrunners loudly, there is no doubt that the press in attendance would ask about the finale controversy.
 Benioff and Weiss, like most showrunners, said they wanted the finale to speak for itself in the immediate aftermath.
 But even the showrunners of LOST, Damon Lindelof and Carlton Cuse, eventually took questions about their own controversial series finale.
 This is the pair’s last chance to appear at SDCC in support of the series that made them famous.
 It seems strange that they’d cancel their appearance, especially at the last minute.
 In all fairness, if the Game of Thrones showrunners decided to skip the panel, it might be just because they didn’t want any controversy taking away from the actors’ moments of glory.